soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/view-people-of-interest-activity.md

 ---
 # View the audit activity of people of interest

 Need to find if a user viewed a specific document or purged an item from their mailbox?
-Advanced eDiscovery (Preview) is now integrated with the existing audit log search tool in the Security & Compliance Center.
-Using this embedded experience, you can use the Advanced eDiscovery (Preview) Custodian Management tool to facilitate your investigation by easily accessing and searching the activity for custodians within your case.
+Data investigations (Preview) is now integrated with the existing audit log search tool in the Security & Compliance Center.
+Using this embedded experience, you can use the Data investigations (Preview) People of interest Management tool to facilitate your investigation by easily accessing and searching the activity for people of interest within your investigation.

 ## Before you begin

 You have to be assigned the View-Only Audit Logs or Audit Logs role in Exchange Online to search the Office 365 audit log.
 By default, these roles are assigned to the Compliance Management and Organization Management role groups on the Permissions page in the Exchange admin center.
-To give a user the ability to search the Advanced eDiscovery (Preview) audit log with the minimum level of privileges, you can create a custom role group in Exchange Online, add the View-Only Audit Logs or Audit Logs role, and then add the user as a member of the new role group.
+To give a user the ability to search the Data investigations (Preview) audit log with the minimum level of privileges, you can create a custom role group in Exchange Online, add the View-Only Audit Logs or Audit Logs role, and then add the user as a member of the new role group.
 For more information, see Manage role groups in Exchange Online.

 > [!IMPORTANT]
 > If you assign a user the View-Only Audit Logs or Audit Logs role on the Permissions page in the Security & Compliance Center, they won't be able to search the Office 365 audit log.
 You have to assign the permissions in Exchange Online.
 This is because the underlying cmdlet used to search the audit log is an Exchange Online cmdlet.

-## Step 1: Create an Advanced eDiscovery (Preview) audit log search
+## Step 1: Create an Data investigations (Preview) audit log search

-   1. Select an existing case from the **Security & Compliance Center > Advanced eDiscovery (Preview)**.
+   1. Select an existing investigation from the **Security & Compliance Center > Data investigations (Preview)**.

-   2. Navigate to the **Custodians** tab and select a custodian.
+   2. Navigate to the **People of interest** tab and select a person.

-   3. Once you have selected a custodian, click **View Custodian Activity** from the details panel.
+   3. Once you have selected a person, click **View Activity** from the details panel.

    4. Configure the following search criteria: